Why "free" does not always mean usable

 - Analytics: If you cannot measure form performance, you cannot improve it

-When the upgrade time comes, forms.app offers the strongest value-to-price ratio among paid plans — starting at $19/month with comprehensive features that rival tools costing twice as much.
+When the upgrade time comes, forms.app offers the strongest value-to-price ratio among paid plans — from $29/month ($19/month billed annually) with comprehensive features that rival tools costing twice as much.

 FAQ